 Bongo Java expands the definition of quality to include not just the taste of our coffee but also how it is grown and purchased.
-All of our coffee is Certified Organic and purchased from small-scale farmers at prices above the “Fair Trade” price.
+All of our coffee is Certified Organic and purchased from small family owned farms at prices higher than Fair Trade.

 ENVIRONMENTAL AND SOCIAL RESPONSIBILITY

 By supporting certified organic coffee producers we help communities around the world protect their water sources and take care of their environment.
 We do not support mono-crop coffee.
 The producers we work with use natural fertilizers not chemicals to grow coffee across a diverse and mountainous landscape.
 All of that happens under the shade of trees in bird-friendly environments.

 Right now we are launching a cutting-edge pilot project to pay our producer partners more for being “carbon negative.”
 This means the amount of carbon (CO2) stored in their soil and coffee trees is greater than the carbon they generate through farming operations.
 The project utilizes a data collection platform called the Cool Farm Tool.
 Money to fund the project will come from our Impact Fund, a 3-cent per pound fee paid by members of Cooperative Coffees to fight climate change and develop innovative organic farming techniques.